horacio1986/rocketdoo_docs/docs/instructions.md

 In this section of the documentation we will prepare our PC to start developing in Odoo using ROCKETDOO.

-***For developers who prefer to work with Windows and WSL2, as we saw in the previous page, you should already have your PC ready with all the initial tools installed.
+***For developers who prefer to work with Windows and WSL2, as we saw in the previous page, you should already have your PC ready with all the initial tools installed.***
-You should already have your PC ready with all the initial tools installed.

 For those who work on Linux operating systems, we will detail the necessary tools that you should have installed to get started.
-For those of you working on Linux operating systems, we will detail the necessary tools you must have installed in order to get started.

 ## Tools prior to Rocketdoo